Treatment Options for LCH in Adults

 - Retinoid therapy may be used if the skin lesions do not get better with other treatment.

-Treatment for LCH that affects the skin and other body systems may include:
+Treatment for LCH that affects the skin and other body systems in adults may include:

 Treatment of single-system and multisystem disease in adults may include: